Sonichaos360/PHPSimpleSpreadsheet/Readme.md

  else
  {
     /**
-    * You shound use the sheet name as parameter to continue,
+    * On every reload you should use exact same sheet name as parameter to continue,
     * in this case "test" is the name we defined before */
     $xls->continueSheet("test");